 The InSinkErator Instant Hot Water Dispenser saves time and adds elegance to the kitchen.
 Near-boiling water at your fingertips is perfect for quickly preparing hot water, instead of waiting forever for the water to heat up as you watch water (and money) drain down the sink.
 The 1/3 gallon tank can deliver up to 40 cups of 190 degree Fahrenheit water per hour.
 Plus, you’ll be saving on gas and electricity by having water almost at its boiling point when you go to cook.

 When’s the last time you upgraded your toilet?
 Toilets are the main source of water use in the home, accounting for nearly 30% of an average home’s indoor water consumption.
 Older toilets that use as much as 6 gallons per flush also happen to be a major source of wasted water in many homes.
 Recent advancements have allowed toilets to use 1.28 gallons per flush or less, while still providing equal or superior performance.
+That makes toilets one of the best plumbing upgrades to save water.
 By replacing old, inefficient toilets with WaterSense labeled models, the average family can reduce water used for toilets by 20 to 60%.
 That’s nearly 13,000 gallons of water savings for your home every year!
 They could also save more than $110 per year in water costs, and $2,200 over the lifetime of the toilets.

 It’s Time For Some Upgrades!